biasmv/pv/doc/scene.rst

   :param center: 3-dimensional center coordinate for the sphere
   :param radius: radius in Angstrom
-  :param options: a dictionary with the following keys. *color*: when provided, used as the color for the tube.
+  :param options: a dictionary with the following keys. *color*: when provided, used as the color for the tube. *userData*: when provided the user data is added to the object.
+This data is available when a pick event (click/double click occurs on the object as the userData property.
+When not provided, userData is set to null.